 Your cellphone

 Our cell phone screens are an acne-causing bacteria magnet.
-If you talk on the phone a lot, this could be what is causing your breakouts!
+If you talk on the phone a lot, this could be causing your breakouts!
 When you touch your phone and press it against your face, you can spread all the ickiness from your screen to your skin.
 This transfer, coupled with sweat and friction caused by the cell, can exasperate breakouts.
 To combat bacteria buildup, wipe down the surface of your phone regularly with alcohol swabs.

 Food residue